Odd Toric Code in a tilted field: Higgs-confinement multicriticality, spontaneous self-duality symmetry breaking, and valence bond solids: Discussion and summary

 Recent advances in numerical methodologies may enable access to larger system sizes, approaching the thermodynamic limit.
 In particular, infinite projected entangled pair states (iPEPS) have been successfully applied to extract ground state properties and the FM order parameter in the even Fradkin--Shenker model \cite{xu2024critical}, suggesting that similar methods could prove valuable for studying the odd sector considered here.
 Approaches based on neural quantum states (NQS) \cite{Carleo_2017,Bohrdt_2024,kufel2024} also hold promise for reliable ground state optimization on lattice sizes beyond the reach of DMRG-based methods.
 Applying these techniques to the present model could provide a more precise characterization of the critical behavior and shed further light on the nature of the multicritical point.

 Across the phase diagram, we confirmed the presence of Higgs and confinement transitions enriched by the formation of valence bond solids.
 Intriguingly, further increasing the field strength does not immediately lead to a trivial paramagnetic state but instead gives rise to a cascade of potentially incommensurate crystalline phases induced by frustration.
-We speculate that this sequence realizes a Devil's staircase scenario \cite{Papanikolaou_2007}, as previously discussed in the context of quantum dimer models.
 We have tested this scenario numerically for moderate lattice sizes; determining its thermodynamic fate remains an open question for future work.

 Lastly, it would be interesting to further generalize the Higgs-confinement multicriticality scenario in several directions.
 These include incorporating fermionic or bosonic matter fields, exploring gauge groups beyond $\mathbb{Z}_2$ \cite{Elio_2024,Laumann_2025}, and studying different lattice geometries \cite{linsel_2025}, where lattice-specific frustration effects may play a significant role.
 Furthermore, varying background charge configurations could offer additional tunability and potentially lead to qualitatively new phases and transitions.
 Investigating these extensions may reveal broader organizing principles for multicritical phenomena in lattice gauge theories.